JeffJetton/atari-examples/bbones/bbones5.md

 * [Run in-browser](https://8bitworkshop.com/v3.3.0/embed.html?p=vcs&r=TFpHAAAQAAAAAF8fVxEPAQECAwR42KIAiqjKmkjQ%2B6mIhQlMC%2FD%2FBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHgQbBAIA8ADw "Link to in-browser emulation of bbones4.asm") at 8bitworkshop

-Every VCS program you'll write is going to need to set the background color.
+Practically every VCS program you'll write is going to need to set the background color.
 And you'll eventually wind up setting other video registers (background patterns, player graphics, etc.) and read from input registers (joystick, reset switch, etc.)

 Are you really going to have to figure out the addresses for each of these things and define them in every one of your programs with a bunch of equates?